 Ongoing: Scale as your team changes.
 New contractor starting Monday?
 Add a peer from the dashboard before they arrive.
 Project finished?
 Remove the peer.
 Seasonal staff for the holiday rush?
 Add peers in bulk.
 Employee leaves the company?
 Revoke access in seconds.
 No configuration files to hunt down, no shared secrets to rotate.

-- Enterprise VPN (Cisco, Palo Alto, Fortinet) — Dedicated hardware appliance ($1,000–$5,000+), annual licensing ($500–$2,000+ per year), plus per-seat fees in many cases.
-Requires certified IT staff or a managed services provider to configure and maintain.
-Total cost easily reaches thousands per year for even a small deployment.
+Enterprise VPN solutions from vendors like Cisco and Palo Alto require dedicated hardware appliances ($1,000-$5,000+), annual licensing ($500-$2,000+ per year), and often per-seat fees on top.
+They demand certified IT staff or a managed services provider to configure and maintain, and total cost easily reaches thousands per year for even a small deployment.

-- Tailscale Business — Per-user monthly pricing that grows with your team.
-Easy to set up, but your coordination traffic flows through Tailscale's cloud infrastructure.
-Every device you want to reach on the LAN needs the Tailscale agent installed — it is a mesh network, not a gateway.
+Tailscale Business offers per-user monthly pricing that grows with your team.
+It is easy to set up, but your coordination traffic flows through Tailscale's cloud infrastructure, and every device you want to reach on the LAN needs the Tailscale agent installed — it is a mesh network, not a gateway.
 Good for tech-forward teams comfortable with that model, but not self-hosted.

-- Manual WireGuard on Linux — The protocol is free.
-The cost is your IT person's time: initial setup, ongoing maintenance, troubleshooting when peers cannot connect, manually managing every configuration change.
+Manual WireGuard on Linux is free as a protocol, but the real cost is your IT person's time: initial setup, ongoing maintenance, troubleshooting when peers cannot connect, and manually managing every configuration change.
 For a business that values IT time, "free" can be expensive.

-- VeloGuardian NetGuard — Included with the Citadel plan.
-Flat subscription with no per-seat fees.
-Runs on a VM on existing office hardware — no dedicated appliance to purchase.
-Self-hosted with a web dashboard that any IT generalist can manage.
+VeloGuardian NetGuard is included with the Citadel plan at a flat subscription with no per-seat fees.
+It runs on a VM on existing office hardware — no dedicated appliance to purchase — and is self-hosted with a web dashboard that any IT generalist can manage.

 For most small businesses, NetGuard hits the sweet spot: significantly less expensive than enterprise solutions, significantly less labor than manual WireGuard, and self-hosted rather than cloud-dependent.